emberjs/website/source/guides/testing/test-helpers.md

 One of the major hurdles to testing web applications is that all javascript code is event driven.
-Event driven code is asynchronous, which means that your code can be executed out of the intended order.
+Event driven code is asynchronous, which means that your code can be executed out of an intended order.

 Here's a simple example of asynchronicity: A user clicks two buttons, one after the other.
 The buttons load data from two different servers.
 One server takes 1